aviramaloni/HujiHackathon2021/README.md

 # HujiHackathon2021
 Software Development of 'SitWithMe' application in order to provide access to public and private remote workspaces.
 Powered by ‘Dart’, with a framework derived from ‘Flutter’.

+> This project was designed and created by Aviram Aloni, Noam Geva, Ari Nailand and Jordan Picker.

 ![HACKATHON LINKEDIN POST](https://user-images.githubusercontent.com/84475121/129782034-dcf6ef95-539a-4a33-bb55-e01968c3145f.png)